Development bank EBRD has more than 10 European offers for new office

 There is no suggestion so far that the EBRD’s headquarters would be moved from its base in central London

-Simor’s review is not directly related to Brexit either, but if it does take a year or more as suggested, it would come right around the point next year when the UK is due to depart.
+Simor’s review is not directly related to Brexit, but if it does take a year or more as suggested, it would come right around the point next year when the UK is due to depart.

 The bank’s profits dropped by almost a quarter last year though this was mainly down to currency fluctuations and longer-term hedging arrangements which should even out over time.